IRL2/nanover-docs/source/tutorials/vrclient.rst

 Introduction
 ############

-We call an instance of the NanoVer iMD application an iMD-VR client, or simply a **VR client**.
+We call an instance of the NanoVer iMD-VR application an iMD-VR client, or simply a **VR client**.
 This is different to a *python client*, which connects to a NanoVer server from a python script or Jupyter notebook.
 This distinction is important since the two types of client offer different functionalities.
 For example, *both* can connect to a NanoVer server to access simulation data, run commands